taojunzh/chatroom/report/bcrypt.md

 salt = bcrypt.gensalt()
 hashed = bcrypt.hashpw(password, salt)
 ```
-Why we need this library?
+Why does bcrypt accomplish for us?

 We dont want to store our users' password in plain text.